alchemyplatform/aa-sdk/site/resources/faqs.md

 ### How is gas sponsored?
 Do I need to fund the Gas Manager?

 ::: details Answer
-We front the gas for your application and put the USD equivalent on your bill at the end of the month.
-No need to worry about pre-funding the Gas Manager or conversions, we’ve got you covered!
+We front the gas for your application up to your monthly base limit and put the USD equivalent on your bill at the end of the month.
+If you wish to sponsor gas beyond your monthly base limit, you will need to buy gas credits (in USD) via our [Gas Manager dashboard](https://dashboard.alchemy.com/gas-manager).
+This will be a one time purchase that will be applied to your bill at the end of the month and will roll over until it is used up.
 You can follow [this guide](/using-smart-accounts/sponsoring-gas/gas-manager.html) for more details on how to sponsor `UserOperation`s.
 :::

-### What are my gas sponsorship limits?
+### What are my gas sponsorship base limits?

 ::: details Answer
-You can find details of Gas Manager limits depending on your tier [here](https://docs.alchemy.com/reference/gas-manager-coverage-api-pricing#fee-logic).
+You can find details of Gas Manager monthly base limits depending on your tier [here](https://docs.alchemy.com/reference/gas-manager-coverage-api-pricing#fee-logic).
 :::

 ### Do you support ERC-20 or stablecoin paymasters?